take5553/face-check/README.md

 This application is supporsed to run on NVIDIA Jetson Nano.
 Here is the detail.

 * NVIDIA Jetson Nano Developer Kit
-* NVIDIA JetPack 5.0 or later
+* NVIDIA JetPack 5.0 (6.0 compatible is coming soon)
 * USB Web Camera or Raspberry Pi Camera module V2

 ## Install